The following is a listing of research interest areas, or thrusts, for the Office of Naval Research's (ONR's) Marine Mammal & Biology (MMB) program.

 Behavioral Response Studies (BRS)

-ONR's MMB Program’s goal is a better understanding of the gas management and kinetics (stores and use) in marine mammals.
+The Office of Naval Research's (ONR) MMB Program’s goal is a better understanding of the gas management and kinetics (stores and use) in marine mammals.
 These mechanisms that enable marine mammals to dive to deep depths for long durations while mitigating, if not avoiding, health threats.
 It has recently been suggested that diving mammals vary their physiological responses according to multiple stressors, which suggests several avenues for further study ranging from the effects of gas bubbles at molecular, cellular and organ function levels to comparative studies relating the presence or absence of gas bubbles to diving behavior.
 Also, technological advances in imaging and remote instrumentation would potentially benefit the topic area.

 Physiological Stress Response